 Revisiting my old circuits to explain how they function has already revealed many areas for improvement.
-I made some of those improvements while publishing part 1 and I’ve got a few more to walk through in this post.
+I made some of those improvements while publishing Part 1, and I’ve got a few more to walk through in this post.

-I came up with a partial fix which I included in the last blueprint book:
+I came up with a partial fix, which I included in the last blueprint book:

 Using buffer chests in set-requests

-behaves like a requester chest, it will not pull from other buffer chests & it
+mode is the best of both worlds.
+It behaves like a requester chest, it won’t pull from other buffer chests, and it makes itself available to the logistics network.

-I found a few ways to shrink the size of the indexer circuit by using a negative
+I found a way to shrink the indexer circuit by using a negative mask rather than the *1.0M

 , >1.0M